Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02g_FollowOnBookings.md

 Enter the validity start and end date for the follow-on posting.

 - *Contra account*
-Enter the contra account number to register the follow-on posting.
+Enter the contra account to which the follow-on posting is to be made.
 If the account number is not known, use the account search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

 - *Account*
-Enter the contra account number to register the follow-on posting.
+Enter the account to which the follow-on posting is to be made.
 If the account number is not known, use the account search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

 - *Factor*  - *calc.*
 Enter a factor value to be applied to the initial posting amount and click the drop-down list to select the appropriate calculating method.
 The following options are available: